Prosperity and Peace Movement: Ideology

-The movement's postulates include increasing social benefits, implementing a system of state vouchers that can only be used on domestic Polish businesses, improving the living conditions of the pensioners, implementing restrictions on foreign capital, and ensuring cheap prices of water, gas and electricity.
-Polityka describes the movement's program to be based on tenets such as social state for Poles only, prohibitive conditions for foreign capital, the development of renewable energy sources, the verification of debts incurred by previous governments, environmental protection, and energy supply from Russia.
-The movement opposes EU expansion and prioritizes economic matters, and was called classical liberal in its outlook.
-The movement is considered left-wing.
+The movement has been described as left-wing, or as pro-redistribution and conservative otherwise.
+It postulates increasing social benefits, implementing a system of state vouchers that can only be used on domestic Polish businesses, improving the living conditions of the pensioners, implementing restrictions on foreign capital, and ensuring cheap prices of water, gas and electricity.
+Polityka describes its program to be based on tenets such as social state for Poles only, prohibitive conditions for foreign capital, the development of renewable energy sources, the verification of debts incurred by previous governments, environmental protection, and energy supply from Russia.
+Since 2025, the party came to be described as communist; Maciak has praised the Soviet Union, and in 2026 stated that he supports the "Chinese system", adding: "Yes, there is communism there."
+He also stated that "wars are inherent to capitalism".

+Maciak declares his electorate the "true people of the left".
+He accuses mainstream left-wing parties of extravagance, stating that they "promote demands that benefit multinational corporations and their core is made up of barons who are subcontractors of these corporations".
+Maciak spoke positively of Leszek Miller, a former Polish Prime Minister of Democratic Left Alliance who was also associated with Samoobrona.
+Maciak is also frequently accused of using pro-Russian and anti-Ukrainian talking points, as he spoke positively of the Russian annexation of Crimea.
+Maciak argues that Ukrainians are manipulated and exploited by the USA.
+RDiP opposes EU expansion and prioritizes economic matters, and was described as "classical liberal" in its approach towards the EU.

+Describing the party, Newsweek wrote that RDiP postulates "increasing social benefits, building pumped-storage power plants and limiting foreign capital by introducing complex taxes for foreign investors", and that it also "criticises the European Union and expresses positive opinions about Vladimir Putin's policies."
 The program of the movement is described to be based on "social solidarity, economic independence and a peaceful foreign policy".
 As its main goals, it lists the expansion of social care for senior citizens, introduction of restrictions for foreign capital in the protection of Polish farmers and entrepreneurs, development of domestic energy industry, environmental protection, and measures to guarantee cheap gas, water and electricity.
 The movement is committed to peaceful foreign policy which will be based on cooperating with all of Poland's neighbours, especially Russia.
-In regards to its environmental proposals, the movement calls for expansion of renewable energy sources, construction of pumped-storage power plants and implementation of 'pro-ecological strategies' in the Polish economy.